Steve Price (rugby league, born 1977): Jersey Flegg and Premier League

 Price began his coaching career with the St. George Illawarra Dragons in 2002 as the Dragons' Jersey Flegg assistant coach.

 In 2003 he was the Dragons' Premier League assistant coach.

 In 2004 Price was promoted and became the coach of the Dragons Jersey Flegg team with whom he won the 2005 title.
-During that premiership win he coached current Dragons player Jason Nightingale as well as other established rugby league footballers such as; Josh Morris, Beau Ryan, Daryl Millard, George Ndaira, Chris Houston, Lee Te Maari, Charlie Leaeno, Danny Wicks and James Grehan.
+During that premiership win, he coached well established rugby league footballers such as; Jason Nightingale, Josh Morris, Beau Ryan, Daryl Millard, George Ndaira, Chris Houston, Lee Te Maari, Charlie Leaeno, Danny Wicks and James Grehan.

 During the 2006 and 2007 season he was the head coach for the Dragons' Premier League team.

 Toyota Cup

 Throughout 2008 and 2009 Price was the head coach of the Under 20's Toyota Cup team in the National Youth Competition.
 The team did not miss the finals series in either of his years in charge of the U20's side, however, his team did not win a premiership.
 In both 2008 and 2009 his team fell just one game short of a grand final appearance, losing in the preliminary finals in both years to the Canberra Raiders and subsequently the Wests Tigers.
 However, his time at this level helped develop rugby league players that proved valuable to the NRL side, in juniors such as; Kyle Stanley, Cameron King, and 2010 NRL Premiership player Trent Merrin.